AsPerUnusual/ShaderGraphTextureMixer/README.md

 The resulting image is saved to the top level of the Assets folder when invoked in Run mode, it does seem to take a little while to get picked up in the Editor.

-A screenshot of a plane mapped with the material and the material settings:
+A screenshot of a plane mapped with the material and the shader inputs:

 ![Screenshot with demo content](ShaderGraphTextureMixerImage.jpg?raw=true)